2019 IWT Divisions:

 The inclusion of Amateur riders in the Pro bracket is intended to be offered as a development opportunity for riders looking to move into the Pro bracket in future seasons as well as enriching the Pro bracket at any one event.
 At no time should the eventual conclusion of the Pro bracket be compromised by this process and it may be deemed that any empty spaces may or may not be awarded.
 Where there is a situation not covered by this statement the Head Judge’s discretion will be used and be final.

-Riders are seeded according to their IWT Rolling Ranking which is calculated from the best 4 results from the previous 6 events, hence a whole year of data is always being used.
+Riders are seeded according to their IWT Rolling Ranking which is calculated from the best 4 results from the previous 1 year of events, hence a whole year of data is always being used.
+Additionally, the current seeded event will be weighted by a factor of 2, so that local riders may earn a stronger seed based on their performance from the previous year.
 If a PWA rider with a current or previous year top 10 ranking enters an IWT event then the Head Judge reserves the right to use discretion in the seeding process.

 Wave Riding Notes